 - It can be used to get valuable real-time feedback and data collection from all your participants.

-4. Choose from multiple interfaces to suit your event's workflow and needs
+4. Choose from interface options for your event's workflow and needs

-Event organisers can use the Projector Panel to display user-submitted content like questions and polls on the Projector on-stage.
+Event organizers can use the Projector Panel to display user-submitted content like questions and polls on the Projector on-stage.
 The Projector Panel can also be shared on screen in the virtual event production.

-In the livestream video, organisers can also do a picture-in-picture (PIP) setup whereby Pigeonhole Live’s Projector Panel is overlaying the onstage livestream.
-This enables virtual attendees to see poll results up close instead of viewing it from afar where the livestream camera is placed.
+In the live stream video, organizers can also do a picture-in-picture (PIP) setup whereby Pigeonhole Live’s Projector Panel is overlaying the onstage Livestream.
+This enables virtual attendees to see poll results up close instead of viewing them from afar where the live stream camera is placed.

 Panel moderators and speakers also have a dedicated panel called the Moderator Panel where they can view approved questions and shortlist and highlight them as they are addressing the questions.

 Feature tip: Stage managers can even send discreet one-way messages to speakers and panel moderators for housekeeping (ie. "Two minutes left” or “One last question please").

 Picture for a moment that you're organizing a hybrid medical conference where attendees will be discussing new research findings like repairing human organs using lab-grown cells.

 With Pigeonhole Live's interface options, you can easily display user-submitted content like questions and polls on a projector on-stage.
 This feature allows speakers to engage with the audience in real time and display data, graphs, and images from their research to create a more interactive and engaging experience.